Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 OmicsTIDE comma- or tab-separated text files following given formats.
 Detailed information on the data formats used by OmicsTIDE is [provided](DATAFORMATS.md).

 ## Data Loading (Home Tab)
 The user has two options for data loading.
-Either [abundance data](DATAFORMATS.md/###-Abundance-Data) can be loaded to calculate trends first and then explore the corresponding trend comparison or already created trend comparisons in form of a custom [PTCF](DATAFORMATS.md/###-Pairwise-Trend-Comparison-Format-(PTCF)) can directly be loaded and explored.
+Either between two and four [abundance data files](DATAFORMATS.md/###-Abundance-Data) can be loaded to determine and compare trends and to subsequenty explore the trend comparison.
+Alternatively, an already created trend comparisons in form of a custom [PTCF](DATAFORMATS.md/###-Pairwise-Trend-Comparison-Format-(PTCF)) can directly be loaded and explored.

 ### First option: Loading up to four abundance files for pairwise trend comparisons
-The user can select between two and four abundance file for pairwise comparisons.
-The number of files is restricted to four to ensure a clear overview in the Data Matrix tab with max. four pairwise combinations - i.e. six comparisons.
+The user can select between two and four abundance data files to compute the pairwise trend comparisons.

 If required, the data set can be filtered by adjusting the **range slider** to keep only a given percentile range of genes to e.g. remove low-variant genes.
 The removal of low-variant genes will speed up the downstream analysis steps, as the number of genes decreases.

 By adjusting the **slider** for the initial clusters, the user can determine the further k-Means clustering step.

 Examples files can be found [here](../static/data/) (see [1], [2]).
+This data can also directly be loaded via the "test data" drop-down menu.

-### Second option: Loading PTCF file to explore a pairwise trend comparison
+### Second option: Loading a PTCF file to explore a pairwise trend comparison
 The user can directly upload one PTCF file and explore the trend comparisons.

 An example file can be found [here](../static/data/).